 Value and convenience can be found in freezing certain foods, and to the surprise of many, milk is one of them.
-Learn how to safely freeze and thaw milk for later use so you can save money and reduce waste.
+If you find yourself always pouring out-of-date milk down the drain, learning how to safely freeze and thaw milk for later use can save you money and reduce food waste.

 Can You Freeze Milk?

-Good news!
+Absolutely!
 According to the Dairy Council of California, it's perfectly fine to freeze milk for later use.
-You just have to make sure you do so before the expiration or "best-by" date.
-If you find yourself always pouring out-of-date milk down the drain, this simple solution can save you money and reduce food waste.
+You just have to make sure you do so before the expiration or "best by" date.

 With countless alternative milks on the market, the term "milk" can refer to drastically different drinks.
-In general, dairy milks with lower fat contents will do better in the freezer.
-This is because fat can separate when the milk is frozen, causing the texture to be somewhat grainy once thawed.
-However, this can be remedied with the use of an immersion blender or by simply shaking the container.
-Unfortunately, plant-based milks tend to curdle and become more grainy in texture once frozen.
+In general, dairy milk with lower fat contents will do better in the freezer since fat can separate when the milk is frozen, causing the texture to be somewhat grainy once thawed.
+However, this can be remedied by using an immersion blender or simply shaking the container.
+Unfortunately, plant-based milk tends to curdle and become more grainy in texture once frozen.

 Best Types of Milk for Freezing

-- Reduced-fat cow's milk (1 percent or 2 percent)
+- Reduced-fat cow milk (1 percent or 2 percent)

 - Skim milk